By: Team AY1920S1-W13-1 Since: Sep 2019 Licence: MIT

 deadline 2 a/add d/description t/dateAndTime p/priority

-It takes in the following input from the user: MODULE_LIST_NUMBER
+It takes in the following input from the user: MODULE_LIST_NUMBER, DESCRIPTION, DATE_AND_TIME and

 Given below is an example usage scenario of how add deadline mechanism behaves at each step.